Michael Auslin: Career

+Media

-Auslin was a regular columnist for the Wall Street Journal, writing on Asia, in addition to publishing in leading media such as The Atlantic, Foreign Affairs, Foreign Policy, National Review, and The Spectator, among others.
-He has been a commentator on Fox News, BBC, and for other media outlets, including The News Hour.
-He was a featured commentator and script consultant in the 2004 PBS series "Japan: Memoirs of a Secret Empire".
+Auslin was a regular columnist for the Wall Street Journal, writing on Asia, and continues to publish there as well as in The Atlantic, Foreign Affairs, Foreign Policy, National Review, and The Spectator, among others.
+He has been a commentator on Fox News, BBC, and for other media outlets, including The News Hour on PBS.
+He was a featured commentator and script consultant in the 2004 PBS series Japan: Memoirs of a Secret Empire and for Netflix's Age of Samurai, in 2021.
+Auslin hosted the Pacific Century podcast, in which he interviewed senior policymakers, journalists, historians, business leaders, and others on contemporary Asian issues.

 Select works

 In a statistical overview derived from writings by and about Michael Auslin, OCLC/WorldCat encompasses roughly eight works in over thirty publications in one language and 100+ library holdings.